Water, wine to lubricate Russian talks with war foe Georgia

 Russian forces repelled a Georgian offensive on South Ossetia and drove deep into the country before the European Union brokered a ceasefire whose terms the United States and EU accuse Russia of violating.

-Russia's strong support for the breakaway Georgian regions of South Ossetia and Abkhazia, which Moscow recognized as independent nations after the war, is a major obstacle to a real reconciliation.
+Russia's strong support for the breakaway Georgian regions of South Ossetia and Abkhazia, which Moscow recognised as independent nations after the war, is a major obstacle to a real reconciliation.

 Moscow wants better ties "in those areas where that is realistic and possible", Russian Foreign Ministry spokesman Alexander Lukashevich said on Thursday.